zappyvap/MacroHunter/docs/api-reference.md

 | Field | Type | Required | Description |
 |---|---|---|---|
 | `file` | `UploadFile` | Yes | Image of a restaurant menu |

+#### Processing Pipeline

+1. Gemini 2.5 Flash Vision extracts menu items and raw ingredients (with structured output schema)
+2. Ingredients are named using USDA-style format (e.g., "Beef, ground, 80% lean, raw")
+3. Portion sizes are estimated for large restaurant servings
+4. Prices are extracted from the menu image (default: $10.00 if not visible)
+5. Each ingredient is analyzed via `ingredient_analyzer` for USDA macro lookup
+6. Final results include per-item macros and prices

 #### Response